What Role Does Location Information Play on the Web for Businesses?

-One of the advantages that the web brings to many small businesses, and freshly starting businesses is that their owners can conduct business without having to be located in a highly populated area, and without paying an expensive rent or purchase price for a choice retail location.
+One of the advantages that the web brings to many small businesses and freshly starting businesses is that their owners can conduct business without being located in a highly-populated area and without paying an expensive rent or purchase price for a choice retail location.

-Yet location still matters on the web for many businesses.
+Yet location information still matters on the web for many businesses.

-There are sites that are tied to businesses that have physical storefronts, and their web site is used as another means of reaching out and drawing customers into their shops or classrooms or offices.
-There are businesses that are tied to a specific geographical regions, providing services such as classified ads or home sales or other localized services to people who live there, or who may want to live there.
+Some sites are tied to businesses with physical storefronts, and their website is used to reach out and draw customers into their shops, classrooms, or offices.
+Some businesses are tied to specific geographical regions, providing services such as classified ads or home sales, or other localized services to people who live there or may want to live there.

-There are other sites that aim at potential visitors from around the globe, and may not be concerned about location, except that they don’t want their audience limited to a specific location.
+Other sites are aimed at potential visitors from around the globe and may not be concerned about location, except that they don’t want their audience limited to a specific location.

 A paper from Microsoft Research last year, Web Resource Geographic Location Classification and Detection (pdf), discusses three different types of locations for web sites:

 Provider Location – The actual geographic location of the owner of a web resource.

 Content Location – The location that the content of a site may be about.